Feedback

 Later on, tombs or shrines with high visibility and prestige were built away from Carrowmore on the Slieve Gamph or Ox Mountains to the SW.
 Some of them had more complex cruciform chambers and large cairns.
 The dead were now distanced and elevated from a more stratified society with a labouring class, and the shrine-houses of the dead no longer fitted into the landscape, but dominated it.

 The best way to view the Carrowmore Sacred Landscape is to walk along the by-road which runs North-South to the W of Cloverhill House.
-Many of the denuded tombs and kerbs (which of course are not stone circles), as well as the cairn of Listoghil, the most prominent megalith in the complex, can be viewed to the W.
+Many of the denuded tombs and kerbs (which of course are not stone circles), including Listoghil, the most prominent monument in the complex, can be viewed to the W.

 Sligo town itself occupies the area most favoured for living and burying in Neolithic times.

-~ Surrounded by a housing-estate (Garavogue Villas) in Abbeyquarter North on the southern outskirts of Sligo town (G 700 357) is a boulder-kerb some 12 metres in diameter - contemptuously turned into a roundabout and grotesquely Christianised by cast-iron Calvary figures.
+~ Surrounded by a housing-estate in Abbeyquarter North on the outskirts of Sligo town (G 700 357) is a boulder-kerb some 12 metres in diameter - contemptuously turned into a roundabout and grotesquely Christianised by cast-iron Calvary figures.

 ~ In Cloverhill, to the S of the main cemetery, and on the other side of the road from Cloverhill House, near a former schoolhouse (G 671 335) is a roofless and shamelessly-neglected small tomb which is decorated with worn curvilinear ornament on three of its orthostats.
 A fourth decorated stone, removed in 1832, is now in the wall of an out-building attached to the old school nearby.
-This tomb is hard to find: click for directions (on left of page).
+This tomb is hard to find.

-on both the Carrowkeel and Carrowmore complexes is Stefan Bergh's
+Recommended reading on both the Carrowkeel and Carrowmore complexes

 LANDSCAPE OF THE MONUMENTS: